That moment when a child understands a concept for the first time, it’s the most rewarding thing.

 We’re so lucky to have such fantastic facilities at Edge Hill.
 Having a campus with a lake, green spaces and a Forest School means that we can bring the curriculum outdoors.
 For example, we can use the waterside area to look at different plant and animal habitats and link it to the Science curriculum, or we can just go outside and use found objects to make our teaching more fun and interesting.
 If it’s memorable to us as students, it will be memorable for our pupils in the future.
-We have lots of opportunities to be creative and we can bring that into the classroom.

 Being involved in the Education Society has really brought me out of my shell and given me a lot of new skills.
 I’ve been involved in organising events for Education students and arranging visiting speakers to give talks on a range of subjects.
 Before I took on this role I would never have had the confidence to speak in public, but now I regularly introduce guests in front of up to 300 people in a packed lecture theatre.